Most sites call this the “home page” or the “landing page.” I’ve called it the foreword, because that’s what it really is.

 I suppose that the other thing I am an expert in is my own life.
 I am probably the world’s foremost expert on that one very specific and very peculiar subject, so you should probably expect some detail there.
 Expect anecdotes, stories, musings, random thoughts, and Oxford commas.
 Don’t expect it to be in a linear format, though – even though I live my life linearly, that is not how I recall it.

 I suppose that a note about the domain name seems to be in order.
 I do think my skills, such as they are, are cool, but that is really for you to decide.
 But I find myself living alongside the Schuylkill (pronounced SCHOOL – kill) river, in south-eastern Pennsylvania in the United States.
 If one were to spoonerize the syllables in the name of the river, it becomes “Cool skill,” and so from that I came up with the name for the domain.
-I wanted to spell it “Kuylschill,” but my wife – in her infinite wisdom – said that no one else would be able to spell that.
+I wanted to spell it “Kuylschill,” but was advised – rightly so – that no one else would be able to spell that.
 Since being able to spell a domain name is usually important on the internet, I settled, then, on the standard spellings, and you’re probably glad I did.
-She was right, of course – she usually is.

 Now that I have set your expectations for this site low, let’s see if I can exceed them…